Edt-2000/Edt-2000/Arduino/libraries/OSC-light/README.md

 # OSC for Arduino light

-This library is totally untested, unfinished and undocumented.
+This library is not fully tested yet, and probably not finished.
+But it is fast.